TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Management.rst

 .. code-block:: shell

-   composer require vendor/my-local-extension
+   composer require my-local-vendor/my-local-extension

-By executing this command, Composer locates `my-local-extension` and then symlinks it to `typo3conf/ext/my-local-extension` once `composer install` is executed.
+By executing this command, Composer locates `my-local-vendor/my-local-extension` and then symlinks it to `typo3conf/ext/my-local-extension` once `composer install` is executed.